 Concern for the safety of each member of the HSU community has compelled HSU to adopt the following policy.
 Any student who (a) states an intent or desire to harm himself/herself or another, or (b) attempts to harm himself/herself or another, or (c) harms himself/herself or another, may not live in university residential facilities, participate in university academic programs, or participate in other university activities the university may deem to be harmful to the student until cleared to do so by the Dean of Students in accordance with the clearance procedure set forth below.
-The university reserves the right to determine what actions might be deemed as harmful to the student or another.
-The prohibition against living in university residential facilities, participation in university academic programs, or participation in other university activities deemed to be harmful to the student or another.
-The prohibition against living in university residential facilities, participation in university academic programs, or participation in other university activities deemed to be harmful to the student or another.
-The prohibition against living in university residential facilities, participation in university academic programs, or participation in other university activities deemed to be harmful to the student is not disciplinary in nature, and the fact that such a prohibition has been imposed will not be entered in the student's disciplinary records.
+The university reserves the right to determine what actions might be deemed harmful to the student or another.
+The prohibition against living in university residential facilities, participation in university academic programs, or participation in other university activities deemed to be harmful to the student may or may not be disciplinary in nature, and the fact that such a prohibition has been imposed may or may not be entered in the student's disciplinary records.
 However, if the student engages in disruptive behavior (which may include, but is not limited to, the behavior that caused processing under this policy), fails to comply with the terms of the clearance procedure, or violates a university policy such as harming another or stating the intent to harm another, the student may be subject to disciplinary action in accordance with the Student Disciplinary Procedure; in which case, documents relevant to both processes may be placed in the student's disciplinary record.